 The P-47 historical background;

 The Republic P-47 Thunderbolt was the biggest and most heavily armed single-seater fighter of WW2.
-Its top speed and diving capability were impreesive, thanks to its powerfull Pratt & Whitney R-2800 engine and exaust driven Turbo-Superscharger.
+Its top speed and diving capability were impressive, thanks to its powerful Pratt & Whitney R-2800 engine and exhaust driven Turbo-Supercharger.

-the P-47 size and speed did create some problems.
+The P-47 size and speed did create some problems.
 Firstly, it was thirsty.
-Its high fuel consumption meant that early versions could not escort Allied Bombers all the the way to their tatgets deep within the Third Reich, resulting in high bomber losses over Germany.
-Secondly, its climb and turning performance were inferior to its Allied and German contemppories.
+Its high fuel consumption meant that early versions could not escort Allied Bombers all the the way to their targets deep within the Third Reich, resulting in high bomber losses over Germany.
+Secondly, its climb and turning performance were inferior to its Allied and German contemporaries.
 Thirdly, the heavyweight “Jug” needed particularly long runways for take-off and landing.

 The P-47B was the first Thunderbolt production variant.
 This model inherited some of the characteristics of the prototype, including fabric-covered control surfaces.
 The high-performance led to several accidents, before control surfaces were re-skinned with metal.

 The P-47C received an 8” extension to the forward fuselage and a new deflector plate between the oil cooler and the waste gate.

 It retained the short cowl flaps (with eight individual flaps), and the keel of the fuselage was flat.
 Many later P-47C’s were retrofitted with the so called “bulged keel”.